About the Special Operations Warrior Foundation

 19. Will the VA provide funding if a student fails a course and has to repeat the course?
 Answer: It depends on if the grade is punitive or non-punitive.
 If the grade will affect the overall grade point average then it is considered punitive and the VA will not pay for the course again.
 If the grade is non-punitive the college or university program allows the new grade to be substituted for a failing grade then the VA will pay for it.

 20. Are surviving spouses eligible for the Fry Scholarship?
-Answer: No. However, surviving spouses are eligible for the Chapter 35 benefits.
+Answer: No. However, surviving spouses are eligible for Chapter 35 benefits in the amount of $1,018, effective Oct.
+1, 2014.

-In 2011, the national average was $21,450.)e.
 Each student is provided a new laptop computer when they register for their freshman year of college or then they first enroll in a vocational/trade school.
-The computer package includes a full warranty, technical support, case, all software, and a printer.f.
+The computer package includes a full warranty, technical support, case, all software, and a printer.
 Students may attend colleges overseas.
 However, the national average limit applies.